 Consent forms should be kept for as long as the research data are retained (by the researcher or an archive).
 The original consent forms can be digitised and stored securely (encrypted), permitting the originals to then be destroyed securely by means of shredding.

-Global kids Online provides tools and example consent forms for working with children and schools.
+Global Kids Online Research Toolkit (PDF) provides tools and example consent forms for working with children and schools.

 We expect to run as normal a service as possible during this COVID-19 (Coronavirus) emergency.
 Please visit our COVID-19 page for the latest information.